 - 17.6.
 The following applies to ALL classes - 17.6.1.
-A car's weight shall be verified at the beginning of the event.
-The Weight/HP ratio will be modified per section 16.10 - 17.6.2.
-Up to 150 lbs. of ballast may be added to all cars as required, to meet minimum weight, provided it is securely mounted within the bodywork and serves no other purpose. - 17.6.3.
-Cars competing in MiDiv TT may be weighed at the end of the competition session for verification.
-If the car is under its declared class minimum weight (including modifiers), you are subject to re-classing.
+A car's pre-competition weight shall be verified at the beginning of the event.
+The Weight/HP ratio will be modified per section 17.10 - 17.6.2.
+All competitors are required to declare their minimum competition weight, which is the lowest weight to still be within the declared class. - 17.6.3.
+Actual competition weight will be the 'as taken on track condition' and includes: the vehicle, driver, driver gear, fuel and fluids, etc. - 17.6.4.
+The actual competition weight will be determined using the scales that are available at the event.
+All competitors will be required to be at or above their minimum competition weight using the events scales. - 17.6.5.
+Up to 150 lbs. of ballast may be added to all cars as required, to meet minimum weight, provided it is securely mounted within the bodywork and serves no other purpose. - 17.6.6.
+Cars may be required to weigh at the end of the competition session for verification.
+If the car is under its minimum competition weight (including modifiers), the competitor may be subject to re-classification or other penalties at the discretion of the Event Lead.

 For example, a car was classed using the pre-competition weight of 2120 lbs. and a crank HP. of 162.
 The estimated RWD WHP is 162 HP \ 0.84 or 136 HP with -1.5 in modifiers it will be classed at 14.08 lbs./hp. or Prod B. After the competition session, the car is weighted and now weighs 2100 lbs. due to fuel consumption.
-The car will now be at a Weight/hp. ratio of 13.86 and re-classed to Prod C. The Event Lead or designee has the right to issue a warning if deemed appropriate.
-If the minimum classing weight is violated a second time during the event you will be automatically re-classed.
+The car will now be at a Weight/hp. ratio of 13.86 and re-classed to Prod C.